lightbulbatelier/RealArcade-DGA/README.md

 ### Contributions

-You can contribute to this archive by sending any links to RGS files to astralsoupdesign@icloud.com.

-You can also join the official Discord group for uploads and discussions related to the RealArcade Games Preservation Project.
+You can contribute to this archive by sending any links to RGS files to the official Discord group for uploads and discussions related to the RealArcade Games Preservation Project.
+We are located at https://discord.gg/8CAu3NBbMt